mfkiwl/rk-open-docs/Dept3/Linux/Socs/RK3399/RK3399_Linux_SDK_Release/Rockchip_RK3399_Linux_SDK_Release_V2.5.1_20201203_EN.md

 ## Overview

-This SDK is based on Buildroot 2018.02-rc3, Yocto Thud 3.0, Debian 9 and Debian 10 or later version with kernel 4.4 and U-boot v2017.09.
+This SDK is based on Buildroot 2018.02-rc3, Yocto Thud 3.0, and Debian 10 or later version with kernel 4.4 and U-boot v2017.09.
 It is suitable for RK3399 EVB development boards and all other Linux products developed based on it.
 This SDK supports VPU hardware decoding, GPU 3D, Wayland/X11 display, Qt and other function.
 For detailed functions debugging and interface introductions, please refer to the documents under the project's docs/ directory.

 ## Main Functions